jasonspiller/week-03-day-1-responsive-css/readme.md

 _Note: The latter has not been tested recently, as the author does not have an Android device._

-##Conclusion (5 mins)
+##Conclusion

-As noted earlier in the lesson, since mobile is increasingly becoming the user default, any project should consider mobile styling from the start.
+As noted earlier, since mobile is increasingly becoming the user default, any project should consider mobile styling from the start.

 Also, note that images and tables are often difficult to make responsive.

 Since images sometimes stretch or "squish", `max-width` is your friend.
 Sometimes it may be more sensible to serve different images for different devise sizes: a 1200px image doesn't make sense to load on a mobile device.

-Though we won't cover this explicitly in this lesson, consider this while your building in the future.
+Though we won't cover these concepts explicitly, consider this while your building in the future.

 - Describe media queries.
 - Identify the different tools you can use to practice responsive design.